 Another Sisense’s customers, a medical device lifecycle company, is also using its data to provide its community with access to doctor care, security resources, by connecting with others in the community using data.

-Another Sisense customer, that is a personal security company, uses data to track all the medical equipment sent to VHA hospitals and understand the need per location during the COVID crisis.
-This visibility is critical to VHA to keep track of every piece of equipment and to dashboard all its equipment use to the Whitehouse in the US to analyze and track usage of health supplies.
+Another Sisense customer, a personal security company, uses data to track all the medical equipment sent to VHA hospitals and understand the need per location during the COVID crisis.
+This visibility is critical to the VHA’s efforts to keep track of every piece of equipment and to dashboard all its equipment use to the US White House to analyze and track usage of health supplies.

 Better decisions, stronger businesses